-UW-IT has been a key player in these efforts, partnering with small units and large departments to ease their shift away from paper-based processes to digital records by offering multiple online tools, including the current Enterprise Document Management service, whose customers are now being transitioned to DocFinity; many others ditched paper when eSignatures, UW’s digital signature service, became available.
+UW-IT has been a key player in these efforts, partnering with small units and large departments to shift away from paper-based processes to digital records by offering multiple online tools, including the current Enterprise Document Management service, whose customers are now being transitioned to DocFinity; many others ditched paper when eSignatures, UW’s digital signature service, became available.

 Paper documents almost always involve labor-intensive manual processes, long before they’re sent away for long-term storage.
 In a typical department, a single paper document may undergo multiple reviews and handoffs among staff.
 Paper documents also require large amounts of storage space.
 And ultimately, because paper documents can only be found in a specific location, it requires staff to always be onsite to work with them.